daranzolin/daranzolin.github.io/_posts/2020-01-25-best-premier-league-player.markdown

 FIFA ratings can fluctuate during the year, and this particular dataset preserves each unique rating.
 Messi, for example, apparently bounced between 95 and 94 during the 2010-11 season.
 Which is the 'correct' rating?
 Should I take the max?
 The mean?
-After reviewing some of the results, I eventually settled on the min.
+After reviewing some of the results, I settled on the min.

 {% highlight r %}
 plot_data <- left_join(players, ratings, by = c("NAME", "YEAR")) %>%